About the Park Library

-The Park Library supports the School of Media and Journalism‘s educational, research, and professional mission by teaching journalism and mass communication students, selecting appropriate materials for courses taught in the School, and providing space for quiet study.
+The Park Library supports the Hussman School of Journalism & Media‘s educational, research, and professional mission by teaching journalism and strategic communication students, selecting appropriate materials for courses taught in the School, and providing space for quiet study.
 Or as Stephanie says, we offer “space, stuff, and support” for all your research needs.
 Read more about our mission.

 - Our awesome facilities include space for up to 70 people with comfy chairs and large work tables.